Kavuti/aws-experiments/Monitoring/README.md

 - review requests behavior
 - find errors and exceptions
 - check is SLAs are met
-- check why a service is throdttled
+- check why a service is throttled
 - identify which users are impacted from an outage

 ## CodeGuru